 • If the model supports long context length, set the --max-seq-len-to-capture to 16384

-• Set the --num-scheduler-step to 10 or 15.
+• Set --num-scheduler-steps to 10 or 15.

 • Set the AMD environment: